Jesusemora/VectorPlus/README.md

 `float Dot(Vector3 a, Vector3 b)` returns the dot product of a and b

+`Vector3 Cross(Vector3 a, Vector3 b)` returns the cross product of a and b

-`Vector2 Lerp(Vector3 a, Vector3 b)` returns the middle point between a and b, equivalent to glsl mix(a, b, 0.5) or cg lerp(a, b, 0.5)
+`Vector3 Lerp(Vector3 a, Vector3 b)` returns the middle point between a and b, equivalent to glsl mix(a, b, 0.5) or cg lerp(a, b, 0.5)

 #### constructors